jerryshaun/gettingandcleaningdataproject/README.md

 # Loading the data

-Load the dplyr library, useed later to manipulate the data frame.
+Load the dplyr library, used later to manipulate the data frame.

 ```{r}
 library(dplyr)